 |Bio and Links|

-I first knew grief when Grandma died, 59 years ago.
+I first knew grief when Grandma died, 60 years ago.
 To honor her, I began genealogy research from her precious family records.
-Fifty four years ago the death of my young first husband, at the hands of robbers, nearly caused the loss of my first unborn child.
-Years later, a miscarriage took another son and now, for the past 30 years, we have also grieved for our youngest son, lost to a freak accident.
+Fifty five years ago the death of my young first husband, at the hands of robbers, nearly caused the loss of my first unborn child.
+Years later, a miscarriage took another son and now, for the past 31 years, we have also grieved for our youngest son, lost to a freak accident.
 Brad

-Writing personal histories has been a passion for nearly 40 years, since I found my relationship to Mormon Battalion soldiers and an early U.S. President.
+Writing personal histories has been a passion for over 40 years, since I found my relationship to Mormon Battalion soldiers and an early U.S. President.

-For about 30 years, I have composed poetry and short stories about loved ones' passing, both for my own and others.
+For over 30 years, I have composed poetry and short stories about loved ones' passing, both for my own and others.

 So, am I a "graver" ?, a "griever", a "genealogist", a "historian", a "sexton", a "poet" or just kind of "nutty"??
 (We ALL could have, instead of this, been lounging on "sum beach sum where", ya know!)